-Alleva panicked and hired Orgeron fulltime after the coach presented the infamous “Building a championship program” binder.
+Alleva panicked and hired Orgeron fulltime after the coach presented the infamous “building a championship program” binder.
 Orgeron pitched an idea where he would accept less money as the face of the program but leave much of the coaching to two highly-paid coordinators.
 Caught without a backup plan, Alleva accepted the clearance rack deal.
 Orgeron retained sought-after DC Dave Aranda and eventually hired Matt Canada as his OC.
-The duo would be the the highest paid coordinators in the country.
+The duo were the highest paid coordinators in the country.

-But once hired full time, the lighthearted, fun Orgeron disappeared.
-He morphed back into the micro-managing Ole Miss Orgeron.
+Once hired full time, the lighthearted, fun Orgeron disappeared.
+He morphed back into the micro-managing Ole Miss coach he was a decade ago.
 Last summer, he used his clout to deny out of state coaches access to Louisiana satellite camps.
 In Ed O’s world, he was “Protecting Louisiana” by limiting exposure for hundreds of Louisiana high school football players.

 What did Orgeron gain by this nonsense?
 Not much.
 Instead, he offered a glimpse of the paranoia that would loom over the 2017 season.
 Ed O’s antics prevented Belhaven, a tiny college in Mississippi, from hosting a camp in Hammond, prompting Belhaven coach Hal Mumme to dub Orgeron “Paranoid Ed.”

-Paranoid Ed’s heavy-handed approach ran off one coordinator and nearly cost him the other.
+Paranoid Ed’s heavy-handed approach ran off one coordinator after the 2017 season and nearly cost him the other.
 Orgeron and Canada butted heads as the CEO couldn’t help but meddle in the offense.
 Ed O inserted himself into the offensive game plan for Troy leading to a predictable result: just 144 yards for the Tiger offense in a first-half shutout.

 The next day, Joe Alleva forced the Orgeron and his coordinators to clear the air in hopes of salvaging the season.
 Canada was given autonomy again leading the Tiger offense to build confidence and win 6 of the last 7 SEC games.